leejoramo/UUCGV/UUCGV ByLaws.md

 ### Section H: Officer Duties and Responsibilities

 1. **President:**
-	1. The President shall preside at all meetings of the Board of Trustees and all meetings of the Congregation
+	1. The President shall preside at all meetings of the Board and all meetings of the Congregation
 	2. represent the Church on all appropriate occasions
 	3. fill vacancies on the Board between Annual Meetings by appointment with the consent of the Board.
 	4. perform such other duties as usually pertain to the office, such as signing legal documents, etc.